 Ann Eysermans is a composer, performer and conceptual artist.
 She plays harp and double bass within various groups such as Fnussjen, DUO, r.naakt.i and FENNA.
 She was artist in residence at ChampdAction from 2007 to 2023.

-In 2004 she obtained her Master degrees in Muziekschriftuur (classical harmony, counterpoint and fugue) and Composition and in 2007 Double bass (jazz) at the Royal Conservatory of Brussels.
-From 2010 to 2014 she has been working on an intermedial doctoral research: P - TRAINS [Astrin Phosphora].
-This research project resulted in her PhD, 'Doctorate in the Arts' [with congratulations of the jury], obtained at the Vrije Universiteit Brussel.
-Many graphic scores from this audiovisual project are performed by different musicians and ensembles, both nationally and internationally.
+In 2004, she obtained her Master degrees in Muziekschriftuur and Composition and in 2007 Double Bass (jazz) at the Royal Conservatory of Brussels.
+From 2010 to 2014, she has been working on an intermedial doctoral research project focusing on experimental music, trains and phosphorescence: P - TRAINS [Astrin Phosphora].
+This research project resulted in her 'PhD in Arts' [with congratulations from the jury], obtained at the Free University of Brussels (VUB).
+Many graphic scores from this audiovisual project were performed by various musicians and ensembles, both nationally and internationally.

 Photography: Philippe Cortens